- Classical Cleveland -

 & Winnie Su piano

-Gabriela Peres – the Portuguese cellist completed her Master’s degree at the University of Music and Performing Arts Graz (Austria) and began studying at the Royal Northern College of Music this September for a Master’s in Performance.
+Gabriela Peres – the Portuguese cellist completed her Master’s degree at the University of Music and Performing Arts Graz (Austria) and began studying at the Royal Northern College of Music last September for a Master’s in Performance.
 Gabriela performs regularly across Europe at major festivals including the Orlando Chamber Music Festival, Casa del Quartetto residency, Milano Musica, Diotima Quartet Academy, Kammermusik Festival Stockholm and Steirisches Kammermusik, among others and has been many international awards.
 She performs on a 1778 Sebastian Dallinger cello (Vienna) on loan.

 Winnie Su - born and raised in Australia, Winnie is a deputy tutor at the Junior RNCM and a youth ambassador for the British and International Federation of Festivals.
 Her accolades include over 80 prizes in festivals and competitions.
 Winnie made her first concerto soloist appearance aged 12 in Sydney, and she has performed in major venues across the U.K and Australia, including the Wigmore Hall, The Bridgewater Hall and Chatswood Concourse.
 She has made soloist appearances with The Hallé, RNCM Symphony Orchestra and the Leeds Symphony Orchestra.
 Most recently she was awarded The Biddy Baxter and John Hosier Music Trust Award 2025.